Arguably the quickest mobile wallet to setup on the market.

-4. If you wish to view any of the private keys for any of your crypto wallets, select the three dots next to the coin.
+4. If you wish to view any of the private keys for any of your crypto wallets, hold down on the coin.
 A popup will appear and from there you may select “Master Private Key”.
 You will then be required to enter your Edge password.

 It is important to write down the seed phrase because it allows you to recover your Bitcoin funds on another device if your phone is lost or destroyed.

 The Edge wallet is one of the few wallets in the space that does not require the user to copy down the seed phrase to restore their backup.
 However, it is important that the username, password, and pin are written down and stored in an accessible location.
 It is also recommended that you copy down the seed phrase for each crypto wallet that you have funds in.
 A backup of this information is important to gain access to your funds in the event that your phone is misplaced or compromised.
 Recovering a wallet takes the same amount of time, if not less, if the user only has access to their Edge wallet username and password.